My Tokyo Guide

 Main content starts here.

-This Edo period neighborhood has undergone a modern creative renaissance in recent years.
+This neighborhood from the Edo period (1603-1868) has undergone a modern creative renaissance in recent years.
 Still managing to preserve the traditional charms of its past, Kiyosumi Shirakawa is home to Japan’s premiere modern art gallery, and a disproportionately high number of trendy coffee shops now occupy the surrounding streets.

 For classical Japanese aesthetics, walk through the pristine Kiyosumi Gardens, one of the best traditional gardens in the city.
 Then, head to nearby Kiba Park, which is home to the Museum of Contemporary Art Tokyo.
 Afterwards, take a break with a cup of coffee at one of the many nearby cafes.